Electro707/Simple-LED-Matrix-Library/README.md

 # Simple LED Matrix Library

 This is a library to drive MAX7219 LED matrices.
-This library has been designed to be both simple to use for beignners, while leaving a lot to play around with for advanced users.
+This library has been designed to be both simple to use for beginners, while leaving a lot to play around with for advanced users.

 ## Getting Started